 Current NYU students, faculty, and staff at any of NYU's global sites may apply as project leaders for a Green Grant.
 Alumni, community organizations, and interested neighbors are permitted and encouraged to collaborate as members of project teams.

-Please review our Application Toolkit for detailed instructions.
+Please review our Green Grants Guidelines for detailed instructions.

 We recommend that you first submit an Expression of Interest (EOI) form so that NYU's Office of Sustainability can help you develop a formal proposal for funding.